Ke'Bryan Hayes Player Props: Pirates vs. Reds

 - Hayes hit .244 with 24 doubles, three triples, seven home runs and 48 walks.

-- He homered in seven games a year ago (out of 136 opportunities, 5.1%), going deep in 1.3% of his chances at the plate.
+- He homered in seven games a year ago (out of 136 opportunities, 5.1%), going deep in 1.3% of his trips to the dish.

-- In 22.8% of his games a season ago (31 of 136), Hayes drove in a run.
-In seven of those games (5.1%) he recorded more than one RBI, and he had three or more in three contests.
+- Hayes picked up an RBI in 31 of 136 games last season (22.8%), including seven occasions when he drove in multiple runs (5.1%).
+He had three or more RBIs in three games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.